DJ-Dingo/pibooth-lcd-display/README.rst

    :alt: LCD screen

-It adds an 16x2 Hitachi HD44780 controller lcd screen, to show numbers of photos taken, and Date/Time - connected Through I2c.
+It adds an 16x2 Hitachi HD44780 controller lcd screen, to show numbers of photos taken and Date/Time - connected Through I2c.
 This version is for now setup to use port expander - **PCF8574** Supported port expanders are the (**PCF8574** - Default), the **MCP23008** and the **MCP23017**.
 Port Expander and Address app.lcd = CharLCD('PCF8574', 0x3F)